RishabSwift/Falcon/README.md

 Contribution can be anything from fixing spelling mistakes to implementing new features.

 Some tips to help you get started:
+- Ensure you have <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">node.js and NPM</a> installed.
-- While developing, you will need to build it and load it in chrome manually.
-See the Installation instructions above for building Falcon from source files.
+- While developing, you will need to build it and load it in chrome manually. i.e. run `npm run dev` from the base directory.
+It will create a new `dist` directory with folders for `chrome` and `firefox`.
 - It may be cumbersome to type in `npm run dev` every time you make any changes.
-You can use the `npm run watch` command to automatically compile the source code upon any change to the source code.
+You can use the `npm run watch` command to automatically compile the source code upon any change.
 - Use Falcon's API for fluid development
     - `AssetInjector` for injecting resources to any page (including `iframes`)
     - `FalconStorage` for saving / querying user's data